Lawson (store): Origins in Ohio

 In 1939, dairy owner James "J.J."
 Lawson started a store at his Broad Boulevard dairy plant in Cuyahoga Falls, Ohio, to sell his milk.
 The Lawson's Milk Company grew into a chain of stores, primarily in Ohio.
 Lawson was bought out by Consolidated Foods in 1959.

 Lawson's neighborhood convenience stores were common in Ohio from the 1960s through the mid-1980s, selling milk, bread, eggs, orange juice, and specialty items such as deli counter "chipped" style ham and sour cream potato chip dips.
 Locations also extended into neighboring states such as Pennsylvania, where Lawson's had a presence in the western portion of the state, including Pittsburgh.

 Consolidated Foods was renamed Sara Lee in 1985.
 At about the same time, Lawson's stores in the United States were sold to Dairy Mart, a smaller chain of convenience stores located in Enfield, Connecticut.
 Dairy Mart moved its headquarters to Cuyahoga Falls, renamed the Lawson's stores, and operated the chain as Dairy Mart for the next 17 years.
 Dairy Mart was sued by the American Family Association, after a Dairy Mart manager in Ohio complained that the company's policy of selling pornography subjected her to sexual and religious harassment.
 The court case, Stanley v.
 Lawson Co., was seen as a test of the First Amendment to the United States Constitution.
 The court ultimately ruled in favor of Lawson.
+In 2001, Dairy Mart filed for Chapter 11 bankruptcy protection in an effort to seek a new management team and regain financial stability.

 In 2002, Alimentation Couche-Tard, a Canada-based convenience store conglomerate, bought the assets and name of Dairy Mart.
 Most of the former Dairy Mart stores, which were either originally Lawson's stores, or were located in communities in which Lawson's once had a presence, were converted to the Circle K brand.
 Some independently owned Dairy Mart stores in Ohio survived independent of Circle K and continued to use the Dairy Mart name and final logo under license from Alimentation Couche-Tard.
 Nine stores still licensed the Dairy Mart brand as of 2022.